-Picou, now in his fourth year leading the Tupelo district, received his Ph.D. in Education Leadership and Administration from the University of Southern Mississippi, a Master of Arts in Political Philosophy from Tulane University and a Bachelor of Arts in Secondary English from University of New Orleans.
+Picou, now in his fifth year leading the Tupelo district, received his Ph.D. in Education Leadership and Administration from the University of Southern Mississippi, a Master of Arts in Political Philosophy from Tulane University and a Bachelor of Arts in Secondary English from University of New Orleans.

 He also served in the United States Marine Corps.